 Ideally, your index fingers should rest on the F and J keys and the other fingers will fall into place naturally.

 In the picture below, you’ll notice color-coded areas showing the keys covered by each finger.
-You’ll notice that the middle fingers and ring fingers are used for only a few keys on the keyboard, while your index fingers cover the middle section of the keyboard.
+You’ll notice that the middle fingers and ring fingers are used for only a few keys on the keyboard, while your index fingers over the middle section of the keyboard.
 Navigational, punctuation and function keys are controlled mostly by the little finger.

 If this confuses you, head over to websites like the TypingClub or Typing Web where they take you through each step to familiarize yourself with the keyboard.
 Some of their exercises only involve 2 fingers and as you go through their program, you’ll slowly master the way of faster and proper keyboard typing.